Monarchy of Papua New Guinea: Foreign affairs

-The executive authority of the State extends to foreign affairs: the governor-general ratifies treaties, alliances, and international agreements.
-As with other exercises of this authority, no parliamentary approval is required.
-However, a treaty cannot alter the domestic laws of Papua New Guinea; an Act of Parliament is necessary in such cases.
+The executive authority of the State extends to foreign affairs: on the advice of the National Executive Council, the governor-general ratifies treaties, alliances, and international agreements, or may delegate this duty to a government minister.
+Under section 117 of the constitution, treaties must be laid before parliament for ten sitting days before it can be ratified, during which time the parliament may disallow ratification by a majority vote.
+A treaty cannot alter the domestic laws of Papua New Guinea unless it is given that status by an act of parliament.
 The governor-general, on behalf of the monarch, also accredits Papua New Guinean High Commissioners and ambassadors and receives diplomats from foreign states.

 In addition, the issuance of passports falls within the constitutional functions of the Head of State and, as such, all Papua New Guinean passports are issued by the governor-general in the name of the head of state.

 Parliament

 National Parliament House, Port Moresby, the meeting place for the National Parliament of Papua New Guinea, was opened by King Charles III, as Prince of Wales, in 1984.

 Given that sovereignty vests in the citizenry and not the head of state, Papua New Guinea is unique among Commonwealth realms in that legislative authority rests solely with the National Parliament as opposed to the Crown.
 Nevertheless, parliament convenes only under the authority of the head of state.
 For this reason, the Crown is represented in parliament by manner of a ceremonial mace, which bears a crown at its apex.

 The viceroy summons, prorogues, and dissolves parliament on behalf of the head of state.
 In the event of dissolution, the writs for a general election are usually dropped by the governor-general at Government House, Port Moresby.
 The governor-general is responsible for presiding over the opening of a new parliamentary session, during which he or she reads an address in parliament, outlining the government's legislative agenda.
 Generally speaking, the governor-general's powers are exercised on the binding advice of the prime minister, except in cases where the governor-general acts against ministerial advice in order to prevent constitutional crises.

 Unlike in other Commonwealth realms, royal assent has no constitutional basis in the enactment of Papua New Guinean legislation.
 Instead, bills become acts of parliament when certified as such under the National Seal by the speaker.
 However, an act of parliament may provide for the head of state, acting on the advice of the National Executive Council, to recommit an act of parliament to parliament for the consideration of amendments.